Jai Ho! (You Are My Destiny): Critical reception

-Commercial reception
+Commercial performance

 In the United States, "Jai Ho!
 (You Are My Destiny)" was combined with "Jai Ho", debuting at number 100 on the US Billboard Hot 100, experiencing an increase of 248% and selling 22,000 downloads.
 The song rose to number 15 on the chart the next week after vaulting 85 positions, making "Jai Ho!
 (You Are My Destiny)" the biggest single-week jump from number 100 in the Hot 100's history and one of the biggest single-week jump overall.
 The song is also the highest-ranking Academy Award winner for Best Original Song since Eminem's "Lose Yourself" which peaked the summit for 12 weeks in 2002–2003.
 It experienced a near 500% sales increase, selling 130,000 downloads and claiming the week's greatest Digital Gainer on the Hot 100 chart.
 On the Hot Digital Tracks chart the two versions were listed separately, with the soundtrack version being more popular, selling 103,000 downloads.
 The Pussycat Dolls' version sold 27,000 downloads, however it did receive more radio airplay, debuting at number 47 on the Pop 100 Airplay with 5 million audience impressions.
 On the Mainstream Top 40, "Jai Ho!
 (You Are My Destiny)" debuted and peaked at number 37, becoming Rahman's first airplay hit and the Pussycat Dolls' eighth chart entry.
 On the Canadian Hot 100 it fared better, peaking at number four, seven weeks into the chart.

 On March 23, 2009, the song debuted at number ten in Australia on the official ARIA Singles Chart, It ultimately peaked at number one, and became their second number one for two straight weeks.
 "Jai Ho!
 (You Are My Destiny)" was certified platinum by the Australian Recording Industry Association (ARIA) for shipment of 70,000 copies of the single.
 The song debuted at seventeen on the New Zealand Top 40 on 23 March 2010.
 It has peaked at number two.

 In the United Kingdom, the song entered at number twenty on the UK Singles Chart.
 On April 11, 2009, the song peaked at number three up 35.5% selling 44,128 digital downloads.
 In April 2010, the song returned to the top 100 at number 60 selling 4,579 copies, after it was featured on Dancing on Ice finale.
 As of October 2017, "Jai Ho!
 (You Are My Destiny)" has sold 605,000 digital downloads and is the group's second best-selling single in the United Kingdom.
 Across Europe, the song reached the top five in Belgium (Flanders and Wallonia), Finland, France and Italy.